Pranyub/mitre-ectf-2023/documentation/design_doc.md

 Upon recieving an unlock request from the fob, the car will first check if there is are any features needed to be added.
 If there are, then the car will verify that the features are intended for it and then add the features to the car.
 Afterwards, the car will send a challenge message (see above) to the fob.

 A paired fob, which contains the car's encryption key, will be able to encrypt the challenge and send it back to the car.
-At this point, the car will be able to use its private key to decrypt and verify that the challenge sent and recieved match.
+At this point, the car will be able to use its private key to decrypt and verify that the challenge sent and recieved match (SR1).
 Upon verification of the challenge's correctness, it will send it's unlock request.

 ---